So, you want to write and self-publish a nonfiction book? Fantastic – you’re in the right place!

 - Start by brainstorming everything you want to include in your book.
 This can be sub-topics, examples, stories, case studies, etc. I like to create a mindmap when I brainstorm (which is just a big circle in the center of the page with lots of connecting circles).
 Use whatever brainstorming process works for you.
 The idea is to get your ideas out of your head and written down.

 - Next, group related ideas into chapters.
 I do this by numbering related ideas on my mindmap.
-If you have ideas that don’t seem to fit then discard them.
-Maybe you’ll write another book and can include them in that!
+If you have ideas that don’t fit then discard them.
+Maybe you’ll include them in your next book!

 - Finally, put your chapters into a sequence that makes sense to your reader.
 Remember, a strong outline takes your reader on a journey.
 It starts where they are when they pick up your book and finishes with your book’s promised outcome.
 Keep this journey in mind as you determine the best sequence for your chapters.